Skip to Content

 Once on the trail, there are no bathrooms or garbage cans along the way.
 So, to preserve the environment, carry out whatever you take with you.

-At the visitor center, you have the option to purchase an audio tour for USD 4.
+You can purchase an audio tour for USD 4 at the Diamond Head visitor center.
 The audio provides an enriching experience, detailing the plant life, history, culture, and why the locals consider it a sacred place.

-I arrived at around 8:30 in the morning, and the parking lot was almost full.
-After reading the crater’s history and checking out the gift shop, Brian and I started our hike to the Diamond Head summit.
+I arrived around 8:30 in the morning, and the parking lot was almost full.
+After reading the crater’s history and checking out the gift shop, Brian and I started our hike to the summit of Diamond Head.

 We wore t-shirts, shorts, and a hat and carried water and granola bars.
 Brian used a cellphone camera, and I brought a DSLR camera.